andrew-houghton/river-flow/README.md

 list of list of heights
 list of list of nodes
-connect the nodes based on their location to the other nodes add all the nodes into a sorted collection return the sorted collection of linked nodes
+connect the nodes based on their location to the other nodes add all the nodes into a list return sort the list and return it

+**Notes:**

+* always merge towards the higher altitude node, then the position of the lake in the list will not need to change
-When finding an item look for it by original_location
+* When finding an item look for it by original_location

 # Data